Craftycoolgamer/canvassing-platform/README.md

 - **Business Details**: Tap pins to view full business information
 - **Edit/Delete**: Manage businesses directly from the map
 - **User Location**: Shows your current position on the map
+- **Company Filtering**: Only shows businesses for the selected company

 ## Data Structure